 In all likelihood, your mobile carrier does much more than provide cellular service, and is a full-fledged Internet Service Provider (ISP) that oversees your access to the Internet both at home and on-the-go.
 The nation’s top telcos–Verizon, AT&T, and T-Mobile–are all major ISPs for home Internet, and the top cable companies like Comcast (Xfinity) and Charter (which owns Spectrum) have all moved into providing wireless services.
 In the meantime, big tech giants like Google have launched their own telco in Google Fi, while Amazon has deployed satellite-based broadband services.

-As a result, a growing number of Americans are channeling nearly the entirety of their digital lives through a single conglomerate, with a share of people getting their wireless and home Internet from the same company.
+As a result, a growing number of Americans are channeling nearly the entirety of their digital lives through a single conglomerate, with a record-high share of people getting their wireless and home Internet from the same company.

 Over the last few decades, these major ISPs have expanded their reach, transforming into a network of vertically integrated platforms that control not only the internet, cable, and mobile services, but also content distribution, advertising, and analytics.
 For example, Comcast's acquisition of NBC Universal in 2011 marked the first time a cable company controlled a major broadcast network.
 Similarly, Verizon's purchases of AOL in 2015 and Yahoo in 2017 created a vast media and technology conglomerate.